 There is a ton to see in Ninh Binh and even on a 4-day stay, I didn’t manage to see it all.
-I focused on the sights that were closest by and so I didn’t make it to the Cuc Phuong National Park (which is a two hour’s drive) nor the Phát Diệm Cathedral (only one hour, but too far away from everything else).
+I focused on the sights that were closest by and so I didn’t make it to the Cuc Phuong National Park (which is a two hour’s drive) nor the Phát Diệm Cathedral (only one hour, but far from everything else).

 Van Long Nature Reserve

 This was a surprise highlight on my stay in Ninh Binh.
 Just as with the other tours in the area it involves getting on a paddle boat, but Van Long is much more peaceful and less developed.

 You’re also a lot more likely to see some wildlife at Van Long, as it’s a known spot for black-faced spoonbills, Asian openbills, and kingfishers, among many others.
 Mind you, there’s no need to be a hardcore ‘birder’ to appreciate these wetlands; the pretty landscapes and peaceful nature are worth it in itself.
 Try to aim for early morning or end of day for the best light and the most wildlife activity.

 Van Long is also one of the few habitats of the endangered Delacour’s langur primates.
 I wasn’t lucky enough to see them, but I could hear calling from behind the mountains.

 I discovered the Galaxy Grotto by chance while driving along the rice fields around Tam Coc.
 It’s really cool and I don’t think any other blogs have mentioned it!
 Since it’s not well known, let me link to its exact location.